 LIVE RECORDING mode is the second method of adding trigs to the tracks.
-In this recording mode, the [KEYBOARD] and the [TRIG] keys are played in real time to input trigs to the tracks.
-You can also turn the DATA ENTRY knobs to enter lock trigs with parameter locks in real time.
+In this recording mode, the [TRIG] keys are played in real time to input trigs to the tracks.
+You can also turn the DATA ENTRY knobs to enter parameter locks in real time.
 Trigs input in LIVE RECORDING mode can be automatically quantized or not.
 Use the settings in the QUANTIZE menu to quantize non-quantized trigs after they are recorded.
-For more information, please see "10.8 QUANTIZE MENU" on page 39.
+For more information, please see "14.3.1 QUANTIZE" on page 66.

 - 1. Press [T1-4] to select the track to which you want to add trigs.
 A green [TRACK] key light indicates the active track. - 2.
 Press and hold [RECORD], then press [PLAY] to enter LIVE RECORDING mode.
 (Press [PLAY] twice while keeping the [RECORD] key pressed to activate/deactivate automatic quantization.)
-The sequencer starts to play, and the [RECORD] key starts to blink red. - 3.
-Play the [KEYBOARD] or press the [TRIG] keys to enter trigs in real time.
+The sequencer starts to play, and the [RECORD] key starts to blink red.

+- 3. Press the [KEYBOARD] or press the [TRIG] keys to enter trigs in real time.
 The key pressed determines the pitch value of the note trig.
 If you use the [KEYBOARD], the velocity is also recorded.
 The sequencer also records all changes to the PARAMETER pages settings you make when you turn the DATA ENTRY knobs as parameter locks and adds lock trigs accordingly. - 4.
 Press [PLAY] to exit LIVE RECORDING mode while keeping the sequencer playing.
-GRID RE-CORDING mode is activated if you press [RECORD] while LIVE RECORDING mode is active. - 5.
-Press [STOP] to stop both recording and playback of the sequencer.
+GRID RE-CORDING mode is activated if you press [RECORD] while LIVE RECORDING mode is active.

+5. Press [STOP] to stop both recording and playback of the sequencer.